HomeBackground

 Ministry of environment, ecology and forests Madagascar

-The local branch of the Ministry of Environment and Forests of Madagascar uses the Zazamalala forest as a new home for animals confiscated by the police, specifically lemurs and tortoises.
-Moreover, we provide tree seedlings for their reforestation and we share knowledge and experiences.
+The local branch of the Ministry of Environment and Forests of Madagascar provides tree seedlings in exchange for black earth.
+Moreover, we share knowledge and experiences.